 <!-- Optional <entryRelationship> element containing comments -->

-</substanceAdministrationIntent>
+</substanceAdministration>

 Note: The CCD represents the observation of a series number in EVN mood, as we have shown above.
 However, when the immunization is “intended” to be the second of a series, we do not believe this is the correct mood code.
 How should this be addressed?

-6.3.4.49.1 <substanceAdministrationIntent typeCode='SBADM' moodCode='INT|PRP' negationInd='true|false'>
+6.3.4.49.1 <substanceAdministration classCode='SBADM' moodCode='INT|PRP' negationInd='true|false'>

 This entry represents the intent or proposal to administer (when negationInd = false), or not administer (when negationInd = true) an immunization to a patient.